DerpidiusBidoof/Bootcamp-Homework-1/README.md

 # Bootcamp-Homework-1
-Trying to make an object jump in unity without physics
+Trying to make an object jump in unity